most common injuries in soccer

 Photo Credits: Scott Ableman

 Ankle sprains are Graded as a 1,2, or 3, which measures the severity of the injury.
 All three grades of ankle sprains can be treated with physiotherapy or chiropractic care.
-Often, deep tissue laser, light muscle work, mobility exercises, and taping are the best evidence-informed course of treatment.
+Often, deep tissue laser, light muscle work, mobility exercises, and taping are the evidence-informed course of treatment.
 Imaging is sometimes required as well, as with severe ankle sprains, at times the ligament can cause an avulsion fracture as well.
 Whatever the severity, rehabilitation exercises are required to help prevent future injury to the same ligaments.

 3. Concussions

 Head trauma is a concern in any fast-moving sport, and that is no different with soccer.
 Players are at risk of concussions from direct contact with the ground, other players, or even the ball in rare instances.
 A Concussion can be a very serious issue, as any injury to the brain can lead to long-term complications.
 Concussion symptoms include sensitivity to light, headaches, dizziness, neck pain, and other issues that significantly affect a patient’s quality of life and their ability to perform the tasks of daily living.
 Concussion treatment involves a strict return to play formula that takes at minimum five days to complete but often requires much longer.
-A physiotherapist who specializes in concussion management is the best option to help improve symptoms and speed up recovery from concussions.
+A physiotherapist who is trained in concussion management is a good option to help improve symptoms and speed up recovery from concussions.

 concussion